 - In the worst cases, poor circulation may require amputation of the affected limb.

-How to Improve Circulation
+How to Improve Blood Circulation in Illinois

 The good news is that there are many ways to improve blood circulation if you are willing to make the time and effort.
 All it takes is a few easy lifestyle changes, ongoing commitment to your health and assistance from your doctor.
 Here are a few tips worth trying: